 Identify the type of plastic used to make the yoghurt pot.

-[Turn over

-(b) The spectrum produced from poly(ethylene terephthalate) contains an absorption at a wavenumber of 1720 cm-1.
+[Turn over page 35 12. (continued) (b) The spectrum produced from poly(ethylene terephthalate) contains an absorption at a wavenumber of 1720 cm-1.
 Part of the structure of poly(ethylene terephthalate) is shown.

 Using the information on page 14 of the data booklet, circle the bond in poly(ethylene terephthalate) that is responsible for this absorption.

-(c) Polyacrylonitrile plastic has the following structure.
+(An additional diagram, if required, can be found on page 40.)
+12. (continued) (c) Polyacrylonitrile plastic has the following structure.
 Using the information on page 14 of the data booklet, sketch the infrared spectrum you would predict for polyacrylonitrile, showing only the absorptions within the range $3500-2000~\rm{cm}^{-1}$.